Active Research Projects

 3) Training objectives designed to improve downstream decisions.

 As supervised ML methods are increasingly deployed in high-stakes applications, almost all implementations continue to train using objectives like cross entropy or squared error chosen more for mathematical convenience than alignment with how the model will be used later on by stakeholders.
 My lab is working on several efforts to design new training objectives that yield better predictions and decisions while remaining tractable to train via modern gradient descent.
-Examples include work on avoiding excessive false alarms by enforcing a minimum precision constraint (Rath et al. AISTATS '22) as well as work on "prediction-constrained" training (Hughes et al. AISTATS '18, Futoma et al. AISTATS '20, Hope et al. TS workshop '21) that adds effective supervision to classic latent variable models like topic models, hidden Markov models, and partially-observable Markov decision processes (POMDPs).
+Examples include work on avoiding excessive false alarms by enforcing a minimum precision constraint (Rath and Hughes AISTATS '22) as well as work on "prediction-constrained" training (Hughes et al. AISTATS '18, Futoma et al. AISTATS '20, Hope et al. TS workshop '21) that adds effective supervision to classic latent variable models like topic models, hidden Markov models, and partially-observable Markov decision processes (POMDPs).

 Past Projects